Gauge origami and quiver W-algebras II: Vertex function and beyond quantum $q$-Langlands correspondence: W conformal block

 \begin{definition} Let $z \in \mathbb{C}^\times$.
 We define the $m$-screened vertex operator,

 where we apply the ordered product under the radial ordering configuration $x_m \succ x_{m-1} \succ \cdots \succ x_2 \succ x_1 \succ a$,

-The contour $\gamma$ is taken such that the integral is invariant under shift of the variables, $x_i \to q_2^{-1} x_i$. \end{definition} This definition is motivated by the construction of the intertwining operator of the elliptic quantum group $U_{q,p}(\widehat{\mathfrak{sl}}_2)$ in \cite[\S5.3]{Jimbo:1998bi}.
-From the OPE \eqref{eq:OPE_z}, we have
+The contour $\gamma$ is taken such that the integral is invariant under shift of the variables, $x_i \to q_2^{-1} x_i$. \end{definition} This definition is motivated by the construction of the intertwining operator of the elliptic quantum group $U_{q,p}(\widehat{\mathfrak{sl}}_2)$ in \cite[\S5.3]{Jimbo:1998bi}. \footnote{ The definition of the screened vertex operator given in Definition~\ref{def:Z_screened} is specific to the rank-one theory.
+See~\cite{Konno:2017mos} for higher-rank cases. } From the OPE \eqref{eq:OPE_z}, we have

-The factor $K q_1^{-2m}$ corresponds to the weight of the $m$-th operator.
+The factor $K q_1^{-2m}$ corresponds to the weight of the $m$-th operator: Under the specialization $K = q_1^{\mu}$ for $\mu \in \mathbb{Z}_{\ge 0}$, we have $K q_1^{-2m} = q_1^{\mu - 2m}$.
 See \eqref{eq:weight_fac} for a related factor.
 The parameter $z$ is called the dynamical parameter in the context of elliptic integrable systems, which is also identified with the FI parameter of three-dimensional gauge theory.